SteveBronder/scratch/design_docs/oscode/oscode_sundials.md

 Whether OSCODE should be its own seperate module or whether it is possible to fit it in the ARKODE framework.

 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?

-I'd like to resolve what the user should have access to modify, for example the butcher tables in the ARDC method.

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?